Clan Farquharson: Relationship with the Clan Chattan Confederation

 Up to this point Clan Farquaharson was not part of the Clan Chattan Confederation who occasionally raided their lands.
 There is story of a Chattan spy, Lamont of Inverey who was caught by the Farquaharsons in 1589 and hanged on a charge of stealing livestock.
 The tree, a Scots fir was subsequently called the Farquharsons Hanging Tree and became the plant symbol of the clan.

+In February 1592, the Catholic Earl of Huntly murdered his Protestant rival, James Stuart, the Earl of Moray, at Donibristle.
+Because the Clan Chattan Confederation (led by the Mackintoshes) were loyal vassals to the murdered Earl of Moray, they swore vengeance against Huntly.
+In late 1592, Clan Chattan Confederation launched a raid into Huntly's territories in Strathdee and Glenmuick.
+The raiders slaughtered four prominent Gordons, including Henry Gordon of Knock Castle and the Baron of Brackley.
+Furious, the Earl of Huntly secured a royal commission to crush the rebels and marched an army into Deeside to execute accomplices and any relatives of the Clan Chattan Confederation.
+Huntly's forces laid waste to the lands, burned down homes, slaughtering every man they could find.
+Huntly kidnapped 60 to 80 young orphaned children to his seat at Strathbogie Castle.
+To feed them, Huntly constructed a massive wooden pig trough.
+The children were forced to sit on either side, to eat out of the trough like animals.
+During a visit, the Laird of Grant was so deeply horrified by the sight of the Deeside orphans that he made a deal with Huntly.
+Grant took half the children back to Strathspey to raise them as Grants, while Huntly kept the other half, who grew up with the name Gordon.

-In 1595 the Clan Farquharson joined the Chattan Confederation and a bond of manrent acknowledged the chief of Clan Mackintosh, who was also chief of Clan Chattan as their "natyff cheiff".
+Though Huntly's 1592 campaign dealt a near-fatal blow to the Deeside populace, the Farquharson's survived through the young sons of Finlay Mòr.
+Recognising that they were too exposed to Huntly's aggression, by 1595 the Clan Farquharson joined the Chattan Confederation and signed a bond of manrent that acknowledged the chief of Clan Mackintosh, who was also chief of Clan Chattan Confederation as their "natyff cheiff".

 Relationship with the Earldom of Mar

 Towards the end of the 16th century the Clan Erskine chiefs set out to claim the Earldom of Mar but they were opposed by the increasing power of the Farquharsons.
 In 1628 Braemar Castle was built by John Erskine (Earl of Mar) as a bulwark against them, but in 1716 it fell into the hands of the Clan Farquharson.
 The clan became known as the fighting Farquharsons due to their fierce reputation and they became strong supporters of the Stuarts.